 -1970: an east coast surfer named Dimitrije Milovich began developing snowboards based on the model of the newest evolution of surboards, the short-board.
 His design included steel edges, laminated fiberglass, gravel on the board for traction and nylon straps.
 His company was called "Winterstick,” considered to be the first snowboarding company.
 After a few years, the company went broke.

--Late 1970s: a 23-year-old student named Jake Burton, completely obsessed with trying to improve his Snurfer, added footstraps and fins for more stability.
+-Late 1970s: a 23-year-old student named Jake Burton Carpenter, completely obsessed with trying to improve his Snurfer, added footstraps and fins for more stability.
 His constant tinkering led to a flexible wood planked board.

 -At nearly the same time, fellow lover of Snurfing and former skateboard champion Tom Sims started to produce snowboards.